Raise some Funds for us?!

 Lambeth Academy held an amazing Comedy Night featuring Jo Brand, Mark Thomas and many other comedians.
 They also ran a Kareoke night featuring the Rockeoke Band and some members of staff still had the energy to take part in the Three Peaks Race.
 This was a mamoth fundraising appeal, over a period of two years, and raised sufficient funds to construct 6 classrooms, a Headteacher’s office, a new toilet block and a drinking water supply at IPS Bamali.

-Amherst Regional High School, Mass, USA have raised almost $30,000 over the past couple of years to fund the construction of 3 classrooms and a toilet block at the village of Ber and a much-needed water supply in the extremely remote village of Nkanchi.
-They have been really inventive in their activities, which included a talent show, a duck race and a Man Pageant (a spoof on Miss America!)
+Amherst Regional High School, Mass, USA have raised sufficient dollars to fund the construction of 3 classrooms and a toilet block at the village of Ber, a much-needed water supply in the extremely remote village of Nkanchi and another essential water supply at GS Nketisoh.
+They have been really inventive in their activities, which have included talent shows, duck races and a Man Pageants (a spoof on Miss America!)
+This is fabulous support which we really appreciate.

 Albany Science College, Lancs undertook to devise, design and set up some very special Christmas Games stalls to raise money for us at a school fayre.